 The Difference of Squares Identity:

-You can go either from a difference of two squares to a product of two differences, or just as easily, you can go the other way around, cutting a rectangle into two pieces that can reassemble into a square with a square "bite" taken out of it.
+You can go either from a difference of two squares to a product of difference and a sum, or just as easily, you can go the other way around, cutting a rectangle into two pieces that can reassemble into a square with a square "bite" taken out of it.

 We can use the difference of squares identity to turn exponential calculations into quick multiplication, but it can also be used to turn a multiplication problem that might take you a full minute to do by hand into a more quickly calculable exponential form.